Do you want to Improve your Hair Elasticity or find out why your Hair is Stretchy?

 Firstly, Ellen was entering a new phase of her life.
 She was determined to keep her body fit, and she wanted to look and feel her best.
 Similarly, her hair had always been her crowning glory, so her goal was to get it back in shape, looking healthy and shiny.
 Secondly, she wanted her hair to be as easy to maintain and style as it always had been.

 In my experience, thicker hair types tend to be drier.
-But there is an exception to every rule and Ellen’s hair was not particularly dry.
+But there is an exception to every rule, and Ellen’s hair was not particularly dry.

 We agreed on a plan.
 Ellen was usually at home on Saturday mornings.
 Every Saturday, she would give her hair an intensive treatment with Restore and Shine Hair Masque.
 Because of the thickness of her hair, she would leave it on for a couple of hours before rinsing.
-This gave her hair a weekly injection of moisture.
+That gave her hair a weekly injection of moisture.

 If she felt she needed an extra boost, she would use the hair masque whilst swimming.
-She would simply wet her hair before a swim, towel out the excess water and apply the hair masque.
-She would then put on her swimming cap and let the intensive conditioning treatment work its magic whilst she swam.
+She would wet her hair before a swim, towel out the excess water and apply the hair masque.
+She put on her swimming cap and let the intensive conditioning treatment work its magic whilst she swam.